 My name is Pratik Mhatre.
 I have a Ph.D. in Urban and Regional Science program from Texas A&M University, College Station.
-I also have a Masters Degree in Public Policy from Georgia Tech, Atlanta and an undergraduate degree in Architecture from PiCA, University of Mumbai, India.
+I also have a Masters Degree in Public Policy from Georgia Institute of Technology, Atlanta and an undergraduate degree in Architecture from PiCA, University of Mumbai, India.

 Currently, I’m working at the Institute for Public School Initiatives housed within the College of Education at the University of Texas at Austin.
 I’m primarily responsible for research and data analysis for the Texas GEAR UP State Project and will be coordinating data collection and its subsequent analysis for the four selected GEAR UP school districts in Texas and the Texas Education Agency (TEA).

 Previously, at the Public Policy Research Institute (PPRI), I was involved in program evaluation, needs assessment, survey methodology, SAS programming, and GIS analysis.
 I am conducting SAS programming and report-making for surveys pertaining to elementary and secondary school districts totaling nearly 240 in Texas for the Department of Health and Human Services.
 I was also primarily responsible for sampling and preparing maps for survey purposes using GIS and Census data for Texas-‐Mexico Caetano Border Alcohol and Drug Survey Project.I have analyzed qualitative data for examining the extent and pattern of disproportionate minorities in the juvenile justice system in Texas using SPSS Text Analysis Tools.
 I have gained extensive knowledge and experience in coding and programming surveys using LimeSurvey, QDS, and Scantron.